53845714nF/EventTom/frontend/README.md

 - contain no to minimal logic
 - be placed inside the components folder: /frontend/src/components

 New components are placed inside the [Components directory](/frontend/src/components/) and should be named after what they do and ideally have a fitting **suffix** such as "Event**Form**" or "Submit**Button**".
 If a component belongs to a certain View, make sure to put it in a directory named after the view.
-If a component which is made up of multiple smaller components, place the relevant files inside a separate directory named after the parent component.
+If a component which is made up of more than 2 smaller components, place the relevant files inside a separate directory named after the parent component.

 To Pass information from a View to a component or from a component to another, you can use props.
 An example of how to define props for a component and how to pass them to another component is given here below.
 Here, the component "BookList" gets an Array of books from its View "BookView" (View above).